swiftype/meta_events/README.md

 a JavaScript Object here).
 You can then (as above) easily use this to do anything you want, like telling Mixpanel to track that link properly.

-`forAllTrackableElements` also sets a certain data attribute on each link as it processes it, so it's safe to call as often as you wish &mdash; for example, if the DOM changes.
+`forAllTrackableElements` also sets a certain data attribute on each element as it processes it, and knows to skip elements that already have that attribute set, so it's safe to call as often as you wish &mdash; for example, if the DOM changes.
 It does _not_ know when the DOM changes, however, so, if you add content to your page, you will need to re-call it.

 #### Frontend Events